5 Easy Career Enhancers for Sign Language Interpreters

-Identify a couple of learning opportunities annually that you believe will genuinely enhance your daily work, sign-up and actively attend.
-At the conclusion of the learning forgo the CEUs for the activity.
-Consciously decide that the learning was for the enhancement of your work as a sign language interpreter and ultimately the experience of those consuming it.
+Identify a couple of learning opportunities annually that you believe will genuinely enhance your daily work, sign up, and actively attend.
+At the conclusion of the learning, forgo the CEUs for the activity.
+Consciously decide that the learning was for the enhancement of your work as a sign language interpreter and ultimately the experience of those consuming that work.

 There is a confidence that comes to the interpreter who hones their craft in the interest of those who use their service.

 The right type of confidence is rewarded with abundant opportunity.

 Take an opportunity to volunteer at least once per year at a community- or industry-related event.
 It is no secret that local, regional, and national organizations working in the interests of the Deaf community and sign language interpreters are under-resourced and depend on the generous acts of volunteers to support their work.